visionthex/SANS2022-Holiday-Hack-Challange/Chapters/TheElfenRing.md

 Greetings Noble Player,

 Your yourself in a jail with a recently captured Dwarven Elf.
 He desperately asks your help in escaping for he is on a quest to aid a friend in a search for treasure inside a crypto-mine.
-If you can help him break free of his containment, he claims you would receive "MUCH GLORY!"
+If you can help him break free of his containment, he claims you would receive "__MUCH GLORY!__"

 The first step was to create a disk which I used the command `fdisk -l` but I also noticed that I had to be rooted in order to use the command.
 Next was to mount the drive using the command mount `/dev/vda /mnt`.
 Then moved into the `/mnt/` directory and be able to see what was inside.